juntylpro1/secure-enterprise/cost-estimate.md

 # Estimating architecture costs in a project
 {: #cost-estimate-project}

 Cost estimation is available for deployable architectures in the {{site.data.keyword.cloud_notm}} catalog.
 Depending on the deployable architecture, a starting cost is estimated based on the available data.
+This estimate is meant to be a starting point to help you determine how much your account could be charged for deploying an architecture.
 This estimated amount is subject to change as the architecture is customized within a project, and it does not include all resources, usage, licenses, fees, discounts, or taxes.

 <!--In the future, aggregate costs across projects that can be grouped by various criteria will be available.-->